basro/leptos-vite-stylance-starter/README.md

 just build
 ```

-which will first build your wasm file, then build styles with stylance-cli and finally use vite to bundle bundle it into the dist folder.
+which will first build your wasm file, then build styles with stylance-cli and finally use vite to bundle it into the dist folder.